 Testicular cancer is when cells in your testicles start to grow abnormally and in an uncontrolled way.
-Most testicular cancers (95%) start in the cells that make sperm – called the germ cells.
+Most testicular cancers (95%) start in the cells that make sperm, which are called germ cells.

 The most common testicular cancer symptom is a lump or swelling in one testicle.
-Most testicular lumps aren’t cancer, but it’s still important to see a doctor if you notice anything unusual.
+Most testicular lumps aren’t cancerous, but it’s still important to see a doctor if you notice anything unusual.

 Treatment for testicular cancer is effective and most cases are now cured.

 Testicles are part of the male sex organs.
 Men have two testicles, which are oval-shaped and sit either side of the penis in a pouch of skin called the scrotum.
 Testicles make sperm and the sex hormone testosterone, which is important in male sexual development.

 Testicular cancers are grouped according to the type of cell that the cancer starts in.
 Most testicular cancers start in the germ cells, which are the cells that make sperm.
 There are two subtypes of germ cell testicular cancer:

 Both types of germ cell testicular cancers can be effectively treated with chemotherapy.

 Testicular cancer is relatively rare.
 It accounts for 1% of all cancers in men, with about 2,300 men in the UK diagnosed with this cancer every year.

 Unlike many other cancers, it usually affects younger men and is consequently the most common type of cancer in males aged 15–44.

 You should examine your testicles to check for any lumps or swelling and any changes in shape or texture.
 The best time to do this is after a bath or shower when you are relaxed.
 Examine each testicle by holding it in the palm of your hand and using your finger and thumb to gently feel it and the surrounding area.
 A lump may be pea-sized or larger.